My-Center-Manager/.github/CONTRIBUTING.md

-# Contributing to EcoTracker
+# Contributing to My Center Manager

 Feedback and contribution are welcome.
 Contributions are made to this repo via Issues and Pull Requests.

 ## Submitting bug reports and feature requests

-The EcoTracker team monitors the issue tracker in the repository.
+The My Center Manager team monitors the issue tracker in the repository.
 Bug reports and feature requests specific to this repository should be filed in this issue tracker.
 The team will respond to all newly filed issues.

 ## Submitting pull requests